 Interests

-Since 2019, I've solved every problem that mathacademy.com has faced while constructing an educational knowledge graph for all of 4th grade through university-level mathematics and building a fully automated & personalized learning system around it.
+Since 2019, I've developed all the quantitative software behind mathacademy.com, an online math learning platform that is hyper-efficient, individualized, adaptive, and fully automated.
+I've solved every problem that we have faced while constructing an educational knowledge graph for all of 4th grade through university-level mathematics and building a fully automated, fully adaptive learning system around it.

-- the analytics tools that allow us to improve our content, without learning standards, to the point that students pass lessons over 98% of the time without remedial intervention
+- Our analytics tools.
+They allow us to improve our content, without learning standards, to the point that students pass lessons over 99% of the time without remedial intervention.

-- the knowledge graph tools that allow us to carry out content revisions quickly and safely in the production database, without requiring a separate staging server
+- Our knowledge graph management tools.
+They allow us to carry out content revisions quickly and safely in the production database, without requiring a separate staging server.

 Calisthenics